-Crews work around the clock pre-treating our roads with an anti-icing brine to reduce potentially hazardous conditions.
-The anti-icing brine can stay on the road for a number of days helping to reduce the bonding of snow and from ice freezing to the pavement providing a safer driving road surface.
+In anticipation of an event and depending on the current weather conditions, crews may pre-treat priority routes with an anti-icing brine to reduce potentially hazardous conditions.
+The anti-icing brine can stay on the road for several days, helping to reduce the snow and ice from bonding to the pavement surface providing a safer driving condition.

-- Major and collector streets consisting of high volume roads and streets that connect us to our transportation system.
+- Major and collector road networks consisting of high-volume roads and streets that connect us to our transportation system.

 - Pre-identified steep hills.
 We attempt to get to these within 24 hours of a heavy snowfall.

-Cyclist are to use caution when riding in winter conditions.
-We do our best to incorporate bike lanes when clearing our roads although at this time, we're not equipped to provide snow clearing from any of the protected bike lanes.
+Cyclists are to use caution when riding in winter conditions.
+We do our best to incorporate bike lanes when clearing our roads although at this time, we're not equipped to clear snow from any of the protected bike lanes.

-Well that depends on where the sidewalk is.
-It's up to you to keep the sidewalks around your house clear.
-Whereas Saanich Parks clears snow and ice from our municipal facility entrances and parking lots using a similar priority sequencing system.
-Public Works is responsible for clearing sidewalks on bridges and assists with clearing designated bus stops and shelters.
+This is dependent on the location of the sidewalk.
+It's up to residents to keep the sidewalks around their property clear.
+Saanich Parks clears snow and ice from our municipal facility entrances and parking lots using a similar priority sequencing system.
+Public Works is responsible for clearing sidewalks on designated bridges and pedestrian overpasses/underpasses in our road network and assists with clearing designated bus stops and shelters.

 - Streets and Traffic Regulation Bylaw No. 8382 requires property owners to keep sidewalks adjacent to your property clear of snow.

-- After a snowfall, you need to do this by 10 a.m. the following morning.
+- they are expected to do this by 10 a.m. the following morning.

 The Ministry of Transportation and Infrastructure is responsible for all highway maintenance activities including snow clearing of our off ramps and highways within Saanich.
 This service is currently contracted out to EMCON Services Inc. who are available 24/7, year round at 1-866-353-3136.